Skip to main content

 If you need assistance or would like more information about any of the programs or services listed below, please contact the Office of Community Relations.
 We’re here to help connect you with the resources you need.

-K–12 & YOUTH EDUCATION
+K–12 & Youth Education

 The University of Florida Literacy Institute (UFLI – pronounced “you fly”) is an ongoing effort by UF faculty and students to improve literacy outcomes for struggling students by addressing two key areas: reader development and teacher development.
 UFLI began in 1998 as a tutoring model for struggling beginning readers, but it now encompasses a variety of literacy projects, including tutoring and instructional models for struggling readers, assistance to schools and school districts, and teacher education and professional development.
+Reader Development programs focus on assessment, instruction, and intervention for students.
+Teacher Development programs prepare preservice teachers and practicing educators to use evidence-based instructional practices to serve struggling readers.
+These programs include graduate coursework, school-based supports, and online professional learning experiences to reach teachers worldwide.

 The University of Florida Lastinger Center for Learning improves the quality of teaching, learning, and childcare.
 We research, develop, and scale educational innovations for adults and children that put all learners on trajectories for lifelong success.
+Our team of over 100 associates combines research, practice, and policy to improve teaching and learning.
+Teacher Development programs prepare preservice teachers and practicing educators to use evidence-based instructional practices to serve struggling readers.
+These programs include graduate coursework, school-based supports, and online professional learning experiences to reach teachers worldwide.

+The Anita Zucker Center for Excellence in Early Childhood Studies is a transdisciplinary center at the University of Florida.
 Our work is dedicated to advancing knowledge, policy and practices in early childhood studies.
 Early childhood studies is an interdisciplinary field focused on young children birth to age five, their families and the contexts that support their health, development, learning and well-being.

 UF Center for Precollegiate Education and Training (CPET)